top of page

 Apple Notes App

-No review of note-taking apps for the iPad is complete without mentioning Apple Notes.
+No review of note-taking apps for the iPad is complete without mentioning Apple Notes, the built-in notes app.
 It is one of the most popular note-taking app for iPads.

 MacOS and iOS now include the Notes app to quickly take notes on your iPad and it's pretty great actually.
 It lets you type or take handwritten notes on your device, the app makes it ieasy to use a stylus to take notes and allow you do writing with a pen.
 The drawing features of the App are solid and make it easy to, for example, sketch out ideas in your writing using the Apple Pencil.
 It also has good sync to Apple devices but not true cross platform sync.
 The app features rich text support also.
 As you would image, Apple manages to make one of the best note-taking apps since it can integrate many iOS features like Quick Note into the app itself.
 At this time we didn't see the app supporting import of a pdf document.
 But the app is free!
 With lots of iPad devices being used at school, that's a good thing and gives people a free initial option.
 It's a great basic notes app, can sync notes across all your devices (Appe ecosystem only), and is good text notes, audio notes and even handwriting notes.
-At this time we don't see that it integrates with your apple calendar, but neither to most other note apps.
+At this time we don't see that it integrates with your Apple Calendar, but neither to most other note apps.
 True to form, this Apple app makes it easy!
+If you choose to do scribble to text then you can also make searchable handwritten notes!

 Notion

-Notion is a popular app, and though it does not support a drawing mode through Apple Pencil, it is nevertheless an excellent keyboard notetaking app with extensive markdown and rich text support.
+Notion is a popular app, and though it does not support a drawing or handwriting mode through Apple Pencil, it is nevertheless an excellent keyboard notetaking app with extensive markdown and rich text support.
 Notion is more complex as a note app but also offers a lot of functionality and is a favorite note-taking app with many research people.
+Watch this video of how to use NoteDex with Notion to enable handwriting support.

 Google Keep